-The Journey Guidewire, by Boston Scientific, is designed for use in challenging, small vessel peripheral angioplasty procedures.
-The guidewire is 0.014 inches and designed to address physician needs in treating arteries below the knee.
+October 13, 2010 – A new guidewire has been launched for use in challenging, small vessel peripheral angioplasty procedures.
+The Journey Guidewire, by Boston Scientific, is 0.014 inches and designed to address physician needs in treating arteries below the knee.

 For more information: www.bostonscientific.com